ramyasnl/Supervised_Machine_Learning/README.md

 ### The RandomOverSampler </br>
 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.</br>
 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/randomsampling.png)</br>
-From the above results we know
+From the above results we know accuracy  as 0.6576123702173772 i.e. 65% and F1 scre for high risk is 0.02

 ### SMOTE algorithms</br>
 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/SMOTE.png)</br>
-From the above results we </br>
+From the above results we know the accuracy as 0.6600566482045773 and the F1 score is again 0.02</br>

 ### Undersample using ClusterCentroids algorithm </br>
 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/undersampling.png)</br>

-From the above results we </br>
+From the above results we know accuracy is 0.5453770295177319 and F1 as 0.01 </br>

 ### Over and undersampling using the SMOTEENN algorithm </br>
 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/SMOTEENN_Accu.png)</br>

 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/SMOTEENN_%20ICR.png)</br>
-From the above results we </br>
+From the above results we get the accuracy as 0.5453770295177319,F1 score 0.02 </br>

 ### BalancedRandomForestClassifier</br>
 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/BRC.png)</br>

-From the above results we </br>
+From the above results we get the accuracy as 0.775955077383323, F1 score for high risk as 0.07 </br>

 ### EasyEnsembleClassifier</br>
 ![](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/EEAdaC.png)</br>
 ![]()</br>
-From the above results we </br>
+From the above results we know the accuracy is 0.9322840931193213 that is 93% and the average F1  is 96% which is BEST among all other algorithms.</br>
+## Conclusion
+ Among all the algorithms The EasyensembleClassifier can be the best option because of the accuracy on the other hand the F1 scores are not too good ,</br>
+ Using only the above algoritms may not be a good decision to choose the deserving candidates or to eliminate the high risk candidates.